j-mcnally/sms-app-url/Readme.md

 # SMS APP URL

-Easily send a url to your app via SMS.
+Easily send a url to your app via SMS using Twilio.

 Users enter their number on a form, and the app will send them the app download url.